PPKE-Bioinf/DIPEND/README.md

 Call --help for more info.

+When you use the WEIGHTED_LEFT, WEIGHTED_RIGHT or WEIGHTED_TRIPLET modes, you can set Gaussian  distributions for each amino acid, setting a phi psi angle as centers and a standard deviation and a weight between 0 and 1 to set how much it is considered relative to the Dunbrack distribution.
+If you set 0, only the Dunbrack distribution will be consiedered, if you set 1, only your custom distributin will be considered.
+The distributions are set in the distribution.in file in the Data folder.
+You can define amino acids line by line or using the '-' character to define amino acid ranges.
+You can also leave out amino acids.
+For them, only the Dunbrack distributions will be considered.

 If you would like to compile the c++ executables from the sources instead of using the given executables, please use the following commands: g++ fetch_angles.cpp -o fetch_angles -std=c++11 g++ fetch_both_angles.cpp -o fetch_both_angles -std=c++11